londelec/leandcxmlman/source/sections/IEC61850cl/Timeouts.rst

    * :attr:     :xmlref:`Response`
      :val:      1...2\ :sup:`32`\  - 1
      :def:      5 sec
      :desc:     Response timeout in seconds.
-Connection to IED will be closed if no repsponse to a sent messgage has been received within this timeout.
+		Connection to IED will be closed if no response to a sent message has been received within this timeout.